Solar frequently asked questions

-There is a net metering fiscal year, which runs from May-April in Washington State.
+There is a net metering fiscal year, which runs from May-April.
 On April 30, you will forfeit any credits that you may have with the utility.
 The year resets on May 1, coinciding with the long summer days to start building up credits again.

 In Oregon, the fiscal year runs from April-March.
 If you still have kWh “in the bank” at the end of March, the utility may credit you or transfer those credits to customers in their low-income program.
 Having extra credits is rare: Systems aren’t usually designed to produce more than 100 percent of your annual consumption.

 Yes they do.
 There is evidence that homes with solar sell faster and for more money than comparable homes without.

 A study out of California concluded that the premium for which solar homes sell is about the same as what the homeowner paid for the system in the first place.
 Zillow reported a 4.1% average lift in home appreciation on homes with solar over those without.
 In the meantime, you’re saving money on your bill every month.